smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 request URI.

-The resolved absolute URI of an operation is formed by combining the URI of the operation with the endpoint of the service.
-(Endpoints are currently not modeled in Smithy, but rather supplied externally).
+The resolved absolute URI of an operation is formed by combining the URI of the operation with the endpoint of the service. (that is, the host and any base URL of where the service is deployed).
 For example, given a service endpoint of ``https://example.com/v1`` and an operation pattern of ``/myresource``, the resolved absolute URI of the operation is ``https://example.com/v1/myresource``.